attivio/suit/README.md

 The style guide is particularly useful because you can not only see examples of the components but modify their configuration in real time, right in your browser.
 (We actually use it while developing new components to see how the changes we make will look.)
-The documnetaion presented by the style guide comes directly from the comments in the individual components' source files, so it's never out of date.
+The documentation presented by the style guide comes directly from the comments in the individual components' source files, so it's never out of date.

 To build the SUIT style guide and serve it dynamically, run the command `npm run styleguide:serve`